-The use of tobacco products is prohibited on school grounds.
-Smoking and vaping are prohibited on school grounds or within one hundred (100) feet of the entrances, exits, or outdoor areas of any of the District's schools.
-In addition, the use of tobacco products, smoking, and vaping are prohibited at any school-sponsored event or activity that occurs off school grounds, including those taking place in another state.
+Smoking and vaping are prohibited within one hundred (100) feet of the entrances, exits, or outdoor areas of any of the District's schools.
+However, this prohibition does not apply to smoking or vaping in a residence, or within the real property boundary lines of residential real property.